sohardforaname/SimpleRustLuaJIT/README.md

 # SimpleRustLuaJIT
-A simple lua jit implements in Rust for HUST-Complier principle course.
+A simple lua jit implemented in Rust for HUST-Complier principle course.